10 Positive Feelings That Inspire Happiness

 In short, positive feelings help us cope with an onslaught of negative emotions.
 This, in turn, steers us clear from negative thoughts and focuses on the ones that positively affect us.
 And when we learn to focus on the positive rather than the negative, that’s when we start to notice the silver linings and the glass as half-full rather than half-empty.
 All of these eventually lead to happiness.

 The Positive Feelings That Inspire Happiness

 As mentioned, happiness is a spectrum of positive emotions that affect us in varying ways and degrees.
 So if we want to be happy, we should focus more on amplifying positive emotions.

 If you don’t know where to start, here are some of the positive feelings that inspire genuine happiness:

 We often hear the saying that “love” makes the world go round.
 Indeed, love can make us do things we never thought we’d be able to.
 Love gives parents the strength to work long hours so they can provide for their children’s needs.
 It’s what inspired Mother Teresa to dedicate her life to charity.
 It’s what drives a soldier to risk their lives for their country.

 That feeling of intense affection changes our perspective.
 We see the world from a different angle.
 Having love in our hearts wipes away the hatred.
 It inspires forgiveness and acceptance.
 It makes you feel good and genuinely happy.

 Have you ever noticed that when you’re in a quiet and serene place, everything just seems much lighter?
 The air is not stuffy, your thoughts aren’t chaotic, and you just feel at peace.
 That’s the power of serenity.
-It chases away our worries and anxious thoughts which, in turn, leads to happiness.
+It chases away our worries and any negative emotions which, in turn, leads to happiness.